Canada Water overview

 For house price information please visit the sold data tab.

 Eating: The Yellow House bar and restaurant, close to Surrey Quays station, is a reliable option for upscale pub grub, while the cafe at the Brunel Museum is a good stop off for tea and cake.
 The Canada Water Cafe, next to the Tube, serves up flat whites, hearty breakfasts and lunch specials during the day and doubles as a pizzeria open until 11pm.
-Head to nearby Bermondsey for its excellent weekend food market and first rate cafes and restaurants.
+Also close to the tube is The Pear Tree in Greenland Place, which is a popular brunch spot for locals.
+For somewhere more upmarket, visit The Columbia Restaurant and Bar at The Hilton Docklands Riverside.
+Alternatively, head to nearby Bermondsey for its excellent weekend food market and first rate cafes and restaurants.

 Drinking: The Mayflower pub is a charming 17th century Thames side inn with a small bar, cosy upstairs restaurant and wooden deck overlooking the river.
 A blue plaque marks the spot from which the Pilgrim Fathers set off on their journey to the Americas.
-Other popular destinations include The Old Salt Quay with its large two tiered riverside terrace and the quirky Wibbly Wobbley pub, set on a barge in Greenland Dock.
+Other popular destinations include The Old Salt Quay with its large two tiered riverside terrace and Leadbelly's Bar & Kitchen.
 For an unusual cocktail experience, take a trip to the Midnight Apothecary on the roof garden of the Brunel Museum, where ingredients from the museum garden are used in the drinks.

 Shopping: Surrey Quays Shopping Centre has a selection of chain stores.
 For more one of a kind finds, the nearby markets at Greenwich offer plenty of choice as do the boutiques and independent shops of Bermondsey Street, a short bus journey away.